Secured property lease structures in Thailand

 The accomplishment of this concept has to take into consideration Thailand’s foreigner legislation.
 This requires that a Thai majority shareholders structure is retained.
 However, the minority shareholder, an offshore entity, obtains special rights as allowed under Thai legislation.
 The tenants’ influence is predominant, although it is limited to the acts and decisions of his offshore company.

 It is important to understand that the lease agreement and the overall handling of the investment in Thailand are not affected by the secured lease structure.
 The lessor does not guarantee in any way a 30 plus 30 plus 30-year lease structure.
 The extension option clauses have just to follow conventional standards of the property industry.
 The Thai structure is neither special nor suspicious.

 The overall structure to protect the tenant’s investment

 As a stakeholder in the offshore company, the tenant can use his shareholder influence abroad to protect his lease in Thailand.
-He has for example his say when it comes to the lease renewal option, the landlord’s consent in a restructuring and other issues.
+He has, for example, his say when it comes to the lease renewal option, the landlord’s consent to a restructuring and other issues.
 This requires a carefully drafted and established corporate governance system, but it works in practice very efficiently and without a huge overhead.

 However, protection comes in different flavors and sizes.
 When a collective leasehold or a secured lease structure is promoted, it is worth to have a look behind the glossy brochures.
 Just a direct or indirect minority shareholding will not give any efficient protection of the lease agreement.
 To simply use the term “protected” is not enough, the size matters.
 How is the structure implemented in Thailand, how in the offshore jurisdiction?
 Which specific influence will the individual lessee have on the lessor’s side?